Royals vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman will look for his sixth straight game with a hit in this contest.
-During his last five outings he is batting .381 with three doubles, two walks and six RBI.
+- Freeman heads into this game looking to extend his six-game hit streak.
+In his last 10 outings he is batting .275 with three doubles, a home run, four walks and eight RBI.

 Freeman Recent Games